 If you’re more adventurous, you can hike and get to the peak of the mountain.
 You’ll find a mountain house there where you can refresh yourself with a nice meal.
-The view from Risnjak is truly amazing, spanning from the Alps in Slovenia to the Adriatic sea and Croatian coastline.
+The view from Risnjak is genuinely impressive, spanning from the Alps in Slovenia to the Adriatic sea and Croatian coastline.

 One of the most beautiful waterfalls of Gorski Kotar – Zeleni vir is located close to a town called Skrad.
-Although surrounded by deep forest, it’s quite easy to get there.
+Although surrounded by a deep forest, it’s pretty easy to get there.

 At the end of the path, a 200 meters deep cave called Muževa hižica is located.
 And it’s definitely one of the most beautiful sights in Gorski Kotar that shouldn’t be missed.

 Another place to see waterfalls, although on a much smaller scale, is Kamačnik.
 The best time to visit it is in the early spring, when it’s filled with water from the melting snow.
 While walking alongside the waterway, you can enjoy observing the water, seeing all the little waterfalls and nature surrounding it.

 Kupa River Spring

 A place where you can see some of the most beautiful nature in Gorski Kotar is around the spring of the Kupa River.
 It’s located at the Risnjak National park, close to the village called Razloge.
 You’ll need around 30 minutes to walk from Razloge to the spring.
 And because of the steep terrain, an hour to come back.
 The spring looks like a clear turquoise lake surrounded by a deep forest.